 The daily cutoff time for processing Internal and External transfers (except for the limited Next Day External Transfers option described below) is either 8:00 P.M. that evening or 12:00 A.M. the following day, Central Time (“CT”), depending on your account.
 The applicable cutoff time will be displayed in the online or mobile session before you initiate the transfer.

 Internal Transfers initiated before the daily cutoff time are generally posted immediately.
-In some cases, transfers involving a Brokerage Account may be delayed up to three Business Days.
+In some cases, transfers involving a U.S. Bancorp Investments account may be delayed up to three Business Days.

 For External Transfers initiated from an account you hold with us, the funds will typically be available in your designated External Account within one Business Day of the transfer.
 One-time External Transfers that are initiated before the cutoff time will begin processing immediately.
 (Transfers initiated from an External Account that are sent to an eligible account you hold with us will typically be available within three Business Days.)